 Radiocommunication Study Group 5 made editorial amendments to this Recommendation in November 2014 in accordance with Resolution ITU-R 1.

+IMO Safety of Navigation Circular, SN.1/Circ.
+289, Guidance On The Use Of AIS Application-Specific Messages

 1 Nautical mile = 1 852 metres

 1 knot = 1 852 m/h

-3 knots = 5 556 m/h; 14 knots = 25 928 m/h; 23 knots = 42 596 m/h

-1 Nautical mile = 1 852 metres

-1 knot = 1 852 m/h

-2 knots = 3 704 m/h; 14 knots = 25 928 m/h; 23 knots = 42 596 m/h

-1 Nautical mile = 1 852 metres

-235.9 Nautical miles = 436 886.8 metres; 120 Nautical miles = 222 240 metres
+h

+NOTE IMO Resolution A.917(22) states that AIS should always be in operation when a ship is underway or at anchor; unless the master believes its continual operation might compromise the safety or security of the ship.

 See Recommendation ITU-R M.1084, Annex 4.

-1 Nautical mile = 1 852 metres

-20 Nautical miles = 37 040 metres; 200 Nautical miles = 370 400 metres

-1 Nautical mile = 1 852 metres

-500 Nautical miles = 926 000 metres

 Depending on the basic reporting interval, this may temporarily result in a shorter reporting interval as required by speed and course change, but this seems to be acceptable.

-1 Nautical mile = 1 852 metres

-1 knot = 1 852 m/h

-3 knots = 5 556 m/h

-1 Nautical mile = 1 852 metres

-120 Nautical miles = 222 240 metres

 See Recommendations ITU-R M.493, ITU-R M.541, ITU-R M.825 and ITU-R M.1084, Annex 4.

-1 Nautical mile = 1 852 metres; 5 Nautical miles = 9 260 metres.

 In some regions, the competent authority may not require DSC functionality.

 Note that in this case the synchronization process will not take into account distance delays.

-1 Nautical mile = 1 852 metres

-1 knot = 1 852 m/h

-2 knots = 3 704 m/h

 In some regions, the competent authority may not require DSC functionality.

 The following example is compliant with the requirement: